isso84/ABRTTDMS-modeling-and-verification/README.md

 ] false
 ```

-The results of checking the mobility properties in CADP is given in the following figure:
+The results of checking the mobility properties in CADP are given in the following figure:

 <img width="1157" height="729" alt="Screenshot from 2026-03-11 05-23-52" src="https://github.com/user-attachments/assets/39ea9f1e-5a7f-44b5-aae1-a0cfb0c9cb62" />

-## Other verification possibilities
+## Other verification capabilities

 As indicated earlier, CADP offers a large palette of verification tools.
-Thus, It is also possible to check in the ABRTTDMS the existing of any deadlock, unreachable states, the livelock, and other properties using built-in verification tools in inside CADP as we showed in the first figure:
+Thus, it is also possible to check in ABRTTDMS the existence of any deadlock, unreachable states, livelock, and other properties using built-in verification tools inside CADP, as shown in the first figure.

-Therefore, It is possilbe to simulate the behavior of agents in ABRTTDMS by executing their pi-calculus code using "Execution sequences" or "Find path to state" options.
+Therefore, it is possible to simulate the behavior of agents in ABRTTDMS by executing their pi-calculus code using the "Execution sequences" or "Find path to state" options.

-Another option is to draw in realtime the LTS of the BCG and edit it immediately if interested in visualizing specific parts of the LTS to understand more the system.
+Another option is to draw in real time the LTS of the BCG and edit it immediately if we are interested in visualizing specific parts of the LTS in order to better understand the system.

-We can also use a very interested tool in pi-calculus which is the equivalence checking.
-In fact the CADP offers many algorithms to check different types of equivalence checking.
-We can check for example that the agents LRDA and TMCA have similar behavior in a part of their both executions.
-The observational equivalence checking in CADP can detect such property easily.
+We can also use another very interesting tool in pi-calculus, which is equivalence checking.
+In fact, CADP offers many algorithms to check different types of equivalence.
+For example, we can check that the agents LRDA and TMCA have similar behavior in a part of their executions.
+Observational equivalence checking in CADP can detect such a property easily.

-Finally, We can also show the statistics of performance of every verification tool executed (a file is generated for every tool executed and contains all the details of the operation), or have general statistics about all the process.
+Finally, we can also show the performance statistics of every verification tool executed (a file is generated for every tool executed and contains all the details of the operation), or obtain general statistics about the whole process.